benlaplanche/snykcon-2020/readme.md

 ## Demo flow

-### Part 1 - Kubernetes development & security
+### Part 1 - Deploy to Kubernetes

 Show our basic web app is working

 ```
 $ go run main.go
 $ curl localhost:8080
-$ go test
 ```

-Here you can see we're getting our hello world message and we have passing tests
+Terminal shows `Hello Snykcon 2020!!!`

+Next, deploy to Kubernetes.
-We'd like to deploy this to Kubernetes, let reference the example file from [here](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)
+Reference the example file from [here](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)

-Here is one i prepared earlier `deployment.yaml` Matches the reference file, but with the image & deployment names switched.
-Also with the addition of a load balancer service
+`deployment.yaml` is based on this with the image & deployment names updated.

-Lets check we can deploy and run this to our local Kubernetes running on Docker Desktop
+It also has the addition of a load balancer service.

+Deploy to Kubernetes

 ```
 $ kubectl apply -f deployment.yaml